clojuredocs/guides/articles/language/core_overview.md

 (recur exprs*)
 ```

 `recur` allows for self-recursion without consuming stack space proportional to the number of recursive calls made.
-Due to the jack of tail-call optimization on the JVM currently, this is the only method of recursion that does not consume excess stack space.
+Due to the lack of tail-call optimization on the JVM currently, this is the only method of recursion that does not consume excess stack space.

 `recur` takes a number of arguments identical to the point of recursion. `recur` will evaluate those arguments, rebind them at the point of recursion and resume execution at that point.